-13. Enter the total amount of tracking costs claimed.
+13. Enter the total amount of tracking costs claimed through FY19.
 These are costs incurred only to track or monitor a beneficiary's work activity for up to 9 months after the VR closure date (shown in item 7) or from the month after the VR closure date (shown in item 7) to the 9th month of SGA; whichever scenario occurs first.
 SSA may pay for up to 9 months of tracking if the VR client completes a 9-month continuous period of SGA, if the services provided contributed to the SGA, and if the tracking occurs within the specified payment period.

 This amount should be based on the tracking cost formula for the federal fiscal year(s) (October 1 - September 30) for the tracking period mentioned above.
-Tracking costs are not payable for any month(s) when post-employment costs (other purchased services) are claimed.
+Tracking costs and ACP costs cannot be claimed for the same month.
+Therefore, tracking costs are not payable for any month(s) when post-employment costs (other purchased services) are claimed.
 ACP costs should be claimed for that period.